tonymmm1/vmangos-docker/README.md

               	5 = Docker clean
   --update    Use update mode
-  -t T        Input number of threads to use for compiling, values 1-2(2 default) for <4GB ram -u U        Requires running with sudo, Use user:group 1000:1000(default) -c C        Input Client version to compile
+  -t T        Input number of threads to use for compiling, values 1-2(2 default) for <4GB ram -c C        Input Client version to compile
               	4222 = 1.2.4
               	4297 = 1.3.1